rust-lang/rust/active/0000-remove-format-intl.md

 # Alternatives

-The major internationalization approach explored has been l20n, which has shown itself to be fairly incompatible with the way format strings work today.
+The major localization approach explored has been l20n, which has shown itself to be fairly incompatible with the way format strings work today.
-Different internationalization systems, however, have not been explored.
-Systems such as gettext would be able to leverage format strings quite well, but it was claimed that gettext for internationalization is inadequate for modern use-cases.
+Different localization systems, however, have not been explored.
+Systems such as gettext would be able to leverage format strings quite well, but it was claimed that gettext for localization is inadequate for modern use-cases.

 It is also an unexplored possibility whether the current format string syntax could be leveraged by l20n.
-It is unlikely that time will be allocated to polish off an internationalization library before 1.0, and it is currently seen as undesirable to have a half-baked system in the libraries rather than a first-class well designed system.
+It is unlikely that time will be allocated to polish off an localization library before 1.0, and it is currently seen as undesirable to have a half-baked system in the libraries rather than a first-class well designed system.

 # Unresolved questions

-* Should internationalization support be left in `std::fmt` as a "poor man's" implementation for those to use as they see fit?
+* Should localization support be left in `std::fmt` as a "poor man's" implementation for those to use as they see fit?